 Cayuga Fund Now Accepting Grant Applications

-March 3, 2016 (Cayuga, NY)- The Cayuga Community Fund is now accepting grant applications from tax-exempt, nonprofit organizations, [501 (c)(3) or other publicly supported organizations] that reside within, or serve residents of Cayuga County.
+The Cayuga Community Fund is now accepting grant applications from tax-exempt, nonprofit organizations, [501 (c)(3) or other publicly supported organizations] that reside within, or serve residents of, Cayuga County.

-The application deadline is March 31, 2016.
-Requests may range from $500 – $5,000.
-Grants must directly benefit the residents of Cayuga County.
+The application deadline is April 15, 2020.
+Requests up to $10,000 will be considered.
+Grants must directly benefit the residents of Cayuga County and requests must be submitted via online application.
 Visit www.cnycf.org/cayugagrants to learn more about the Cayuga Fund application and guidelines.
 If you have any questions, please contact CayugaGrants@cnycf.org.

 About the Central New York Community Foundation

 The Central New York Community Foundation is a public charity established in 1927 that collects contributions from donors, manages them to grow over time and then distributes funding to local charities to help them thrive.
 It is the largest charitable foundation in Central New York with assets of more than $280 million and has invested more than $200 million in community improvement projects since its inception.
 As a grantmaker, civic leader, convener and sponsor of strategic initiatives, the Community Foundation strives to strengthen local nonprofits, encourage better understanding of the region and address the most critical issues of our time.